blue-94/cmus-discord-rich-presence/README.md

 # Cmus discord rich presence
 A small python script using pypresence to show cmus status.
 Song (and current position), album, year, artist, and album art are shown.

-Two files will be created when the script is run.
+Three files will be created when the script is run.
 Album art is extracted from the music file to file.jpg and uploaded to [litterbox.catbox.moe](https://litterbox.catbox.moe/), which temporarily stores the file for 2 hours.
+The link for the uploaded image will be stored in link.txt.
 Information regarding the song will be stored in the data.txt.

 ## To do (a lot 😭):
 - [ ] Stop elapsed time when paused (time currently continues)